Netherlands 2023 "Prehistoric animals (III)"

 Thornton Bank is located at the boundary between the Belgian and Dutch portions of the continental shelf.
 This site has long been known for a mix of remains of Tertiary marine mammals and Early Pleistocene terrestrial mammals.
 It is one of the few North Sea locations where remains of the mastodon Anancus arvernensis, have been dredged up from the seafloor.

-The location De Reeper with greatly varying water depths off the coast of the province of Zeeland is important for insight into the distribution of an Early Pleistocene fauna including the mastodon of Anancus arvernensis.
+The location De Reeper with greatly varying water depths off the coast of the province of Zeeland is important for insight into the distribution of an Early Pleistocene fauna including the mastodon Anancus arvernensis.

 In addition, Anancus arvernensis is also known from onshore deposits in East England and plays an important role as evidence for a significantly lower global sea level and the exposed southern bight of the North Sea at the end of the Pliocene and the beginning of the Pleistocene.